laberning/openrowingmonitor/README.md

 ### Web Interface

-The web interface visualizes the rowing metrics on any device that can run a browser (i.e. a smartphone that you attach to your rowing machine while training).
-It uses web sockets to show the rowing status in Realtime.
-Besides that it does not do much (yet).
+The web interface visualizes the rowing metrics on any device that can run a web browser (i.e. a smartphone that you attach to your rowing machine while training).
+It uses web sockets to show the rowing status in realtime.
+It can also be used to reset the training metrics and to select the BLE Rower.

+If you connect a screen to the Raspberry Pi, then this interface can also be directly shown on the device.
+The installation script can set up a web browser in kiosk mode that runs on the Raspberry Pi.

 <!-- markdownlint-disable-next-line no-inline-html -->
 <img src="docs/img/openrowingmonitor_frontend.png" width="700"><br clear="left">